MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 ## See also

-Watch a video about about [creating a company-wide team in Microsoft Teams](https://support.office.com/article/037bb27a-bcc9-48fe-8d72-44d9482420a3).
+Watch a video about [creating a company-wide team in Microsoft Teams](https://support.office.com/article/037bb27a-bcc9-48fe-8d72-44d9482420a3).